Umuzi-org/ACN-syllabus/content/projects/katas/level-0/_index.md

 If the instructions say write a function, then please write a function.
 If you are meant to return a value and you decide to print it instead then that's incorrect.

+Good coders are precise and careful.
+Good coders double check their work and RTFQ (google it).

 ### Do check your work

 Make sure your code works before you ask for a review.
 If it doesn't work it will not be accepted.